WHO team in Wuhan visits provincial disease control center - WTMJ

 The WHO investigators arrived in the Hubei provincial capital, Wuhan, last month to look for clues and have visited hospitals that treated many of the earliest patients and a seafood market where cases of infection with the then-unknown virus emerged in December 2019.

-The team’s visit to the Hubei Provincial Center for Disease Control comes amid tight Chinese controls on access to information about the virus.
+The team’s visit to the Hubei Provincial Center for Disease Control on Monday came amid tight Chinese controls on access to information about the virus.
 China has sought to avoid blame for alleged missteps in its early response to the outbreak, while promoting alternative theories that the virus originated elsewhere and may have even been brought to Wuhan from outside the country.

+Following the visit, a member of the team, Peter Daszak, told reporters it had been a “really good meeting, really important.”
+No other details were given.

 The evidence the team assembles will add to what is expected to be a years-long quest for answers.
 Pinning down an outbreak’s animal reservoir requires massive amounts of research including taking animal samples, genetic analysis and epidemiological studies.